 Online English Tuition Support is available through the Ballarat Regional Multicultural Council.

 TAFE and Free TAFE Courses

 A variety of TAFE and Free TAFE are available locally through Federation University Australia, Wimmera campus located in Horsham.

 Family and youth services

 Settlement Services for family and youth are designed to support migrant and refugee background individuals and families to build networks, confidence and capability.

 Jellybeans Playgroup in Horsham is for pre-school children and is a great way for families to form friendships, exchange parenting ideas and gain support from other parents.
 Morning tea is supplied along with a craft activity each week for the cost of a gold coin donation.
-Jellbeans runs on Tuesdays from 10am to 12 noon at Horsham Uniting Church, 10 Pynsent Street, Horsham.
+Jellybeans runs on Tuesdays from 10am to 12 noon at Horsham Neighbourhood House, 13-15 Robin St, Horsham.

 The Nhill Early Learning Playgroup offers a fun environment where families can participate in cultural singing, dancing and craft activities.
 The Playgroup is open to all and includes morning tea for the cost of a gold coin donation.
 It runs on Fridays from 10am to 12 noon at Nhill Early Learning Centre, 2/20 Whitehead Avenue, Nhill.